bifurcationkit/BifurcationKitDocs.jl/docs/src/branchswitching.md

 | `continuation(br::ContResult{T}, ind_hopf::Int, ::ContinuationPar, prob::AbstractPeriodicOrbitProblem)`   | `:hopf` |  `EquilibriumCont` | Branch switching from Hopf point to periodic orbits |
 | `continuation(br::ContResult{T}, ind::Int, kw...)`   | `:bp,:pd` |  `PeriodicOrbitCont` | Branch switching from Branch / Period-doubling point of periodic orbits to curve of periodic orbits |

-## Branch switching from simple branch point to equilibria
+## From simple branch point to equilibria

 You can perform automatic branch switching by calling `continuation` with the following options: